-For friends, family members, homeowners, and property managers a biohazard/trauma scene (suicide, decomposition, homicide, etc.) is the last situation they are prepared to handle.
-Family members, friends or employees who try to clean blood, body fluids, etc. can find this taxing situation both physically and emotional overwhelming.
-Not to mention that cleaning after a trauma scene exposes you to many potential hazards associated with blood, tissue, and bodily fluids.
-It is estimated that 1 out of 20 people in the US are infected with some type of Hepatitis and do not realize it.
-One single teaspoon of infected blood can contain over a billion Hepatitis cells.
+For friends, family members, homeowners, and property managers a biohazard/trauma scene (suicide decomposition, homicide etc.) is the last situation they are prepared to handle.
+Family members, friends or employees who try to clean blood, body fluids, etc. can find this taxing situation both physically and emotionally overwhelming.
+In addition, cleaning after a trauma scene exposes you to many potential hazards associated with blood, tissue, and bodily fluids, it is estimated that 1 out of 20 people in the US are infected with some type of Hepatitis and do not realize it.
+One single teaspoon of infected blood can contain over a billion hepatitis cells.
 Another thing to consider is the emotional stress involved in cleaning up the scene where a loved one has passed away.
 You are better off hiring an experienced company to handle this difficult situation for you.

 Cleaning up after crime scene cleans may look easy, however you need to be careful as diseases such as hepatitis, AIDS, and other deadly diseases may be present.
 Many items have sharp objects that can puncture skins.
 Even simple things such as moving a blood stained mattress may be a challenge; the cleaner must be careful not to bend the mattress in a way that pushes blood into his eyes and mouth by accident.

 We have trained technicians in Washington, Oregon and Idaho on call 24 hours a day, 7 days a week, 365 days a year, including holidays.
 Depending on where you are located, we can usually reach a location in 30 to 90 minutes.